Go to the LMS Directory for links to individual schools' media centers web pages and media specialists email addresses.

 - Online Accounts: To track checked-out items or to request materials online, all students have individual online accounts.
 Contact a media specialist to get log on information to view a student's online account.

 - Internet Access: The internet access is available at all media centers.
 Elementary student access is monitored and usually restricted to FCPS subscription-databases.
-Middle and high school students computer usage must adhere to FCPS Regulation 400-73: COMPUTERS: ACCEPTABLE USE OF DIGITAL NETWORKS AND ONLINE RESOURCES.
-Students wanting independent access to the internet must complete and submit the permission form signed by their guardian that appears at the end of the regulation.
+Middle and high school students computer usage must adhere to FCPS Regulation 400-73: RESPONSIBLE USE OF DIGITAL TECHNOLOGY - STUDENTS.